Block Backstepping for Isotachic Hyperbolic PDEs and Multilayer Timoshenko Beams: Problem Statement

-In (\ref{isotachic}), $I_{n_j}$ represents the $n_j$-sized identity matrix. $\Sigma^-_j$ are the blocks that assemble to $\Sigma^-$.
+In (\ref{isotachic}), $I_{n_j}$ represents the $n_j$-sized identity matrix. $\Sigma^-_j(x)$ are the blocks that assemble to $\Sigma^-(x)$.
 Thus, the $Y$-system has $\kappa$ different transport speeds.
 When $\kappa=n$, that is $n_1=\cdots=n_{\kappa}=1$, all the states of $Y-$system have different transport speeds (non-isotachic case) and the classical backstepping design~\cite{hu} (or its multiple variations) can be directly applied.
-When $\kappa<n$, there are at least two states have an identical transport speed (isotachic case).
-The direct coupling terms among the states with the same transport speed produce singularities in the kernel equations of~\cite{hu}.
-To guarantee the kernel equations are solvable, we expand Remark 6 of~\cite{hu} to this PIDE-ODE case and introduce an invertible transformation $\mathcal A(x)$ to transform the original system into an intermediate system where the isotachic stateshave no coupling between them.
+When $\kappa<n$, there are at least two states having an identical transport speed (isotachic case).
+The direct coupling terms among the states with the same transport speed produce singularities in the kernel equations~\cite{hu}.
+To guarantee the kernel equations are solvable, {we expand upon Remark 6 of~\cite{hu} (which was only considered for a hyperbolic PDE system without integral terms and coupled ODEs) to this more general PIDE-ODE case that incorporates spatially-varying coefficients as well} and introduce an invertible transformation $\mathcal A(x)$ to transform the original system into an intermediate system where the isotachic states have no coupling between them.
 The details of transformation $\mathcal A(x)$ are presented in Section~\ref{sec-transformation}.

-In addition, the following assumption is essential to achieve the arbitrarily rapid stabilization of the coupled hyperbolic PIDE-ODE system. \begin{assump} The coupled matrix pair $(A,B)$ is controllable. \end{assump}
+In addition, the following assumption is essential to achieve the arbitrarily rapid stabilization of the coupled hyperbolic PIDE-ODE system. \begin{assumption} The matrix pair $(A,B)$ is controllable. \end{assumption}